-Alan and his wife Sandra are long time residents of California’s central coast.
-The Silvestri family has embarked on a new venture as the founders of Silvestri Vineyards.
-Their wines show that lovingly cultivated fruit has a music all its own.
-“There’s something about the elemental side of winemaking that appeals to me,” he says.
+Silvestri and his wife Sandra are long-time residents of California’s central coast.
+The Silvestri family embarked on a new venture as the founders of Silvestri Vineyards, creating wines that show lovingly cultivated fruit has a music all its own.
+“There’s something about the elemental side of winemaking that appeals to me,” said the composer.
 “Both music making and wine making involve the blending of art and science.
-Just as each note brings it own voice to the melody, each vine brings it’s own unique personality to the wine.”
+Just as each note brings its own voice to the melody, each vine brings its own unique personality to the wine.”